Bicksona/AI-Voice-and-Maths-Assistant/README.md

-AI Voice and Maths Assistant
 Shiru is a smart assistant that combines voice interaction and math problem-solving capabilities.

-🧠 About
-Shiru is a smart assistant that combines voice interaction and math problem-solving capabilities.

 🚀 Features
 Voice Interaction: Engage in conversations with Shiru using natural language.
 Math Problem Solving: Solve mathematical problems through voice commands.
 User-Friendly Interface: Intuitive design for seamless user experience.

 🛠️ Technologies Used
 JavaScript: Core programming language.
 HTML/CSS: Frontend structure and styling.

 📦 Installation
 Clone the repository:

-bash
-Copy
-Edit
 git clone https://github.com/Bicksona/AI-Voice-and-Maths-Assistant.git

 Navigate to the project directory:

-bash
-Copy
-Edit
 cd AI-Voice-and-Maths-Assistant

 Open the application:
 Open index.html in your preferred web browser.
 📄 License
 This project is licensed under the MIT License.